ccb-hms/Spatial-Workshop/README.md

 1. **Docker users**: Try `docker-compose up` (with hyphen) if `docker compose up` fails
 2. **Conda users**: Ensure you have sufficient disk space (~11 GB total: 9 GB environment + 2 GB data)
+3. **Everyone**: Don't stress about setup issues, we have backup solutions and will help everyone get running during the workshop

 ---